Braves Single-Season Home Run Record at Each Position

 The center fielder had just three homers on the year upon waking up on May 1st.
 But from then to the end of the regular season, he didn’t hit fewer than seven in a month.
 This included two double-digit months: June (13) and August (11).

 It’s interesting to note that the vast majority of Jones’ homers didn’t come until later in games.
 He slugged just nine through innings 1-3.
 That number jumped to 23 in innings 4-6 and finished at 17 in innings 7-9.
-Obviously, this equals 49 dingers, meaning two others came in extra innings.
+This equals 49 dingers, meaning two others came in extra innings.

 Right Field: Dale Murphy (1987) & Hank Aaron (lots of times): 44 Home Runs